 This fun and easy Frito Pie combines taco-seasoned ground beef, beans, and tomatoes, all topped with cheddar, Monterey Jack, and crispy, crunchy Fritos.
-For even more deliciousness, add your favorite toppings like diced tomatoes, green onions, guacamole, chopped cilantro, or sour cream.
+Add your favorite toppings like diced tomatoes, green onions, guacamole, chopped cilantro, or sour cream.

 If your family is anything like mine, then this time of year is very busy, and you can’t keep up with the day’s demands.
 You need some family-friendly recipes that are quick to make, easy on the pocketbook, and yet delicious and wholesome for your loved ones.
 This Frito Pie is all that and more.